 Steven was born in Guápiles and completed elementary and high school education in his hometown.
 After high school, he became increasingly interested in wildlife and wanted to share his love and knowledge of his country with others.
-In 2007, he began the process to become a certified guide in order to combine both of those interests.
-With over 9 years of experience working as a guide, he is completely dedicated to providing superior customer service to his clients through sharing, showing, and enjoying all the wonders of Costa Rica with them.
-He devotes himself fully to providing travelers with the very best encounter with the culture and wildlife of his country.
+In 2007, he began the process to become a certified guide to combine both of those interests.
+With over nine years of experience working as a guide, he is wholly dedicated to providing superior customer service to his clients through sharing, showing, and enjoying all the wonders of Costa Rica with them.
+He devotes himself entirely to providing travelers with the very best encounter with the culture and wildlife of his country.
 Plus, his positive and optimistic outlook on life makes any tour with Steven a blast!

 Humberto was born and raised in the capital city of San Jose.
 After studying English in the public school system, he decided to continue developing his skills after graduation by enrolling in the INTENSA Language Institute.
 Being fully bilingual at a young age, Humberto landed a job working for one of the airlines at the Juan Santamaría International Airport.
 During this time, he became increasingly interested in sharing his beloved country with the thousands of tourists that he saw coming and going on a daily basis.
 He went through the strenuous training and certification process to become a licensed guide, specializing in the fields of natural history and archaeology.
 With almost 25 years experience as a naturalist guide, Humberto is very passionate about sharing all of the natural and cultural diversity of his country and helping people learn about conservation, the environment, and the interrelationships among living organisms.

 - Born in Paruro, Cusco-Peru

 - Resident of Cusco, Peru